Super-powered continuous delivery with Git

 But here's the other thing we know: developing as a team can be messy!

-You’re trying to understand which pieces of code everyone is working on, trying to make sure changes don’t conflict, trying to find defects before your customers do, and trying to keep everyone connected with the project up to date on how things are progressing.
+You’re trying to understand which pieces of code everyone is working on, trying to make sure changes don’t conflict, trying to find defects before your customers do, and trying to keep everyone connected with the project and up to date on how things are progressing.
 As it turns out, each of those problems is addressed by either Git branching or continuous delivery.

 I hope to convince you that, by combining the two (maybe throw a bit of kickass tooling into the mix just for fun), you've got a super-powered recipe for success.